nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 2. The product should be available for downloads after each [GitHub release](https://github.com/AY2021S2-CS2103T-T13-1/tp/releases).
 3. The product's size in terms of the final `Jar` released should not exceed 100MB.
 4. The product should be an offline application, which should work regardless of internet connection.
-5. The product should be able to hold up to 2000 Japanese words without causing a delay in commands longer than 0.5 seconds.
+5. The product should be able to hold at least 200 flashcards without causing a delay in commands longer than 0.2 seconds.
 6. The product is not required to handle concurrency resulting from multiple instances of the applications running at the same time, as the product is supposed to support single user's usage.
 6. The product should be open-sourced in the [GitHub repo](https://github.com/AY2021S2-CS2103T-T13-1/tp).